Skip to main content

 Hidden image

-Reporting Form 1042-S (International Deposit Interest Income)
+Reporting Form 1042-S (International Deposit Interest Income or Monetary Award from BYU)

 If you are an international student who made the international student deposit and earned interest, it is required that you receive a Form 1042-S from BYU.
 You can find this form in your Sprintax account you created.
 If you did not create an account, Form 1042-S should have been mailed to you.
 The form will be available starting March 15th.